tzcorda/tzcorda.github.io/content/teaching/_index.md

 ==July 2024== **EPSA** Annual Conference (European Political Science Association), **Cologne, Germany**.
 Paper presented (by co-author): “The external dimension of regime legitimation: how authoritarian leaders in Africa leverage international engagement to legitimize their rule domestically” (with M. Casiraghi)

 ==June 2024== Convegno 2024 **SGRI**–Standing Group on International Relations. **Parma, Italy**.
 Paper presented: “Slower and more reluctant to give in.
-The dual impact of domestic veto players on sanctions compliance” (with F. Zucchini)
+The dual impact of domestic veto players on sanctions compliance”

 ==December 2023== **Workshop on Resisting the autocratic tur**n – WZB Berlin Social Science Centre and SCRIPTS-Cluster of Excellence. **Berlin, Germany**.
 Paper presented: “Countering autocratization from the outside: evidence from Africa” (with A. Cassani)